oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 ##Concepts Demonstrated
 Identify the OPL concepts demonstrated in your project.
 Be brief.
 A simple list and example is sufficient.
+Our DOM data was constructed via recursive data structures by recursively callingnour PostgreSQL databsse
 * **Data abstraction** is used to provide access to the elements of the RSS feed.
 * The objects in the OpenGL world are represented with **recursive data structures.**
 * **Symbolic language processing techniques** are used in the parser.